gazoscalvertos/Hass-Custom-Alarm/README.md

   www/images/ha.png *An image file used for the interface log*

-To get things working with Home Assistant (HA) you will need to adjust your configuration.yaml to instruct HA to use your new custom alarm component, add the following to this file:
+To get things working with Home Assistant (HA) you need to add the following to your configuration.yaml:
 ```
 alarm_control_panel: !include alarm.yaml
 ```